 The Institute is designed to prepare students to start their LLM program or other U.S. legal endeavors with the confidence and skills necessary for success.

-The Institute begins with an assessment of each participant’s abilities in spoken and written English.
-Students then work with the Institute faculty to develop a priority list of skills and subjects to work on during the four-week program.
+The program begins with an assessment of each participant’s abilities in spoken and written English.
+Students then work with Institute faculty to develop a priority list of skills and subjects to work on during the three-week program.
 The course combines classroom learning with experiential and tutorial methods to maximize each individual’s growth.

-Participants spend an average of four hours of class time each day in lectures, tutorials, class discussions, field trips or media experiences.
+Participants spend an average of four hours of class time each day in lectures, tutorials, class discussions, and field trips or other experiences.
 Preparation of research and writing assignments usually occupies another four hours each day.

 In addition to providing students substantive knowledge and legal skills, the Institute encourages student interaction and collegiality.
 Institute students form a supportive bond with each other that facilitates a smooth start to the Duke LLM program and creation of a continued personal and professional network.

 SILLC had a significant impact on my professional development.
 I strongly suggest this program to any lawyer in the world who aspires to pursue an L.L.M. at Duke or any other university in the United States, since it is an eye-opening experience that prepares you for your road ahead, especially if you come from a nation with a civil law system.